markNZed/TaskFlow/README.md

 The concpet of **Task Instance** refers to a particular Task Definition object.

 The concept of **Task Context** refers to the total data and functionality used by the Task this may be beyond the Task Function and Task Data.

+A Task Function may be distributed across multiple Task Environments, intra-task communication uses the task.state object (in particular task.state.request and task.state.response).
+The Task Function sends commands to the Task Processor using task.command and task.commandArgs Only the Task Function writes to task.command

 ## Task Processor